votti/pybis/docs/roadmap/bigdata-usecases.md

 ## Visibility / Access / Publishing

-The contents of unmanaged data sets are not visible in general to openBIS users because they may reside on computers where the openBIS has no access.
+The contents of externally managed data sets are not visible in general to openBIS users because they may reside on computers where the openBIS has no access.
 To make the contents visible, they need to be pushed to publicly accessible repositories.
 This gives users control of what data and code are public, and what are kept private.
 It also allows for partial publication of data, useful e.g., when dealing with privacy-sensitive content (say, in the context of medicine).

 ## Management of Data in Non-POSIX File Systems